This post may contain affiliate links. Please read my disclaimer for more information.

 - Coriander (seed of the cilantro plant) – anti-inflammatory, lowers cholesterol, anti-diarrheal, and aids in digestion.

-- Cumin – promotes digestion, may help with diabetes and cholesterol, iron-rich, and has anti-oxidants.
+- Cumin – promotes digestion, may help with diabetes and cholesterol, is iron-rich, and has anti-oxidants.

 - Cinnamon – powerful anti-diabetic, anti-inflammatory, anti-oxidant, anti-viral, and anti-bacterial.